endangeredoxen/pywebify/pywebify/doc/source/config.rst

 Config Files
 ============

-Design and setup options are controlled using an ini-style configuration file.
+All report style parameters and other setup options are controlled using an ini-style configuration file as shown below.

 .. literalinclude:: _files\config.ini